Gabrysiewicz/S9_Web-Applications-Security/README.md

 </p>

 <hr/>
-<h3> Now the most important thing.
-In the upper left we've got a terminal window with docer database, we can see table schema and message successfully saved to database. </h3>
+<h3> At the upper left we've got a terminal window with docer database, we can see table schema and message successfully saved to database. </h3>
 <h3> Upper right terminal shows running mosquitto server in WSL </h3>
 <h3> Lower left terminal window has started MQTT subscriber inside a docker container </h3>
 <h3> The lower right terminal window does nothing, but also wanted to participate in the process </h3>